alphalm4/CatBench/README.md

 #### A. General Benchmark
 This is a general benchmark setup.
 The `range()` value determines the number of repetitions for reproducibility testing.
 If reproducibility testing is not needed, it can be set to 1.

+Note: This benchmark is only compatible with GNN models that output total system energy.
+For example, OC20 GNN models that are trained to directly predict adsorption energies cannot be used with this framework.

 ```python
 import catbench
 from your_calculator import Calculator